 - 6. For the purposes of this report, burden sharing is defined as the relative weight of the distribution of costs and risks across Allies in pursuit of common goals. - 7.
-Burden sharing in NATO is subject to the political-military nature of the organisation the Alliance's core identity is defined by efforts to guarantee the safety and security of Allied populations and territories.
-Ultimately NATO is a consensus-based organisation meaning, any operation, adaptation, or other kind of collective action is de facto a common political goal to which Allied resources must be committed. - 8.
-Allied peace and security is the central goal of the alliance.
-Throughout the history of the Alliance, the pursuit of this goal has inevitably produced a debate about a) the necessary means to achieve it; and, b) the ways in which these means will be employed. - 9.
+Burden sharing in NATO is subject to the political-military nature of the Organisation the Alliance's core identity is defined by efforts to guarantee the safety and security of Allied populations and territories.
+Ultimately NATO is a consensus-based organisation which implies that any operation, adaptation or other kind of collective action is de facto a common political goal to which Allied resources must be committed. - 8.
+Allied peace and security is the central goal of the Alliance.
+Throughout NATO's history, the pursuit of this goal has inevitably produced a debate about the necessary means to achieve it and the ways in which these means will be employed. - 9.
 In the case of NATO, the burden sharing argument has perennially revolved around just how much of any appropriate military asset each Ally is able to deliver to accomplish any task.
-When taken together, these tasks will hopefully maintain peace and security within the Alliance and even project stability abroad.
-To achieve this broad-based goal, NATO defines three core tasks: collective defence, crisis management, and cooperative security.
+When taken together, these tasks ultimately seek to maintain peace and security within the Alliance and even to project stability abroad.
+To achieve this broad-based goal, NATO defines three core tasks: collective defence, crisis management and cooperative security.